swelshh/Wakanda_Design_Guidelines/README.md

  _Exceptions_

  * we will use the default tab spacing and any other defaults built in to Wakanda rather than changing prefs
- * we generally won't pad inner parenthesis with spaces like this ( "no", "spaces" ), but instead will do it like this ("no", "spaces")
+ * we generally won't pad inner parenthesis with spaces like this ( "no", "spaces" ), but instead will do it like this ("no", "spaces").
+See part 2D.